 3. Nursing Homes Provide Medical Care

-Nursing homes, professionally called Skilled Nursing Care centers, offer 24-hour staffing to provide comprehensive services to those requiring a greater level of care than that offered by assisted living facilities.
+Nursing homes, professionally called Skilled Nursing Care centers, offer 24-hour staffing to provide comprehensive services to those requiring a greater level of care than that offered by assisted facilities.

 Skilled nursing care is given by a registered nurse and includes medical monitoring and treatments.
 Skilled care also includes services provided by specially trained professionals, such as physical, occupational, and respiratory therapists.
 The services nursing homes offer to vary from facility to facility.